NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Users across multiple organisation

-To add users to your organisation that are users in another organisation, they'll need a different email address.
-They can only have one email address per organisation.
+To add users to your organisation that are users in another organisation, they’ll need a different email address.
+They need a unique email address for each organisation